-A divorce with minor children necessitates a lot of decisions about finances, property division, insurance, joint accounts, debt allocation, and more.
-But when there are children involved, the list grows to include many critical parenting choices about the children.
-Decisions must be made about where they will live, what will the parenting time schedule be, who will pay for their health insurance, and how much will child support payments be.
+When there are children involved in a Divorce, the list of concerns grows to include critical parenting choices about the children: Where they will live?
+What will the parenting time schedule be?
+Who will pay for their health insurance?
+How much will child support payments be?
 The list can be daunting, but that's where our experienced attorneys can help.
 You can be confident that no matter what your situation, we have helped many parents like you.

 Submit this form and we will respond to you within one business day.